 Building a Career

 The most common careers for students who complete a degree program in English language arts is kindergarten and elementary school teachers, middle school teachers, and high school teachers.
 To enter these careers, students typically enroll in an English program and specialize in English language arts education so that the core professional education course work to earn teacher certification is included in their degree requirements.
 Requirements for teacher licensure vary by state, but in general, students must have completed a minimum of a bachelor’s degree from an approved teacher education program, and often must pass both a general teacher certification test and a test that demonstrates their knowledge in their particular subject area.

-The median yearly salary for teachers was $48,800 for kindergarten and elementary teachers, $51,960 for middle school teachers, and $53,230 for high school teachers, as of May 2010, according to the U.S. Bureau of Labor Statistics (BLS).
+The median yearly salary for teachers was $48,800 for kindergarten and elementary teachers, $51,960 for middle school teachers, and $53,230 for high school teachers, according to the U.S. Bureau of Labor Statistics (BLS).
 However, teacher salaries vary based on a number of factors, such as how much experience you have, the size of your school district, your degree level, and other considerations.
 Between 2010 and 2020, slow employment growth is expected for high school teachers and average job growth is expected for middle and elementary school teachers, the BLS explains.